 - where your assets come from (savings, gift, borrowed, transferred from another account)

 - your property type

-- Ask to see a copy of the ‘Loan Commitment’ letter when your lender tells you the loan is approved.
+When your lender tells you the loan is approved, ask to see a copy of the commitment letter.
 You may be surprised by what is on the letter that they may not tell you about.